-Suffolk County Wills Lawyer Helping Clients Write or Update Their Wills in New York
+Lawyer for Wills on Long Island Helping Clients Write Or Update Their Wills In New York

 A will is an essential estate planning document that allows an individual to have an official written record of their wishes for what should happen to their assets after the individual passes away.
 The will contains important information such as a list of assets (including everything from real estate to investment accounts and personal belongings), a list of beneficiaries, and a description of how the assets should be divided among the beneficiaries.

 The will also typically includes the name of the person that is being appointed as a personal representative (also called an executor).
 This person will be in charge of managing the decedent’s estate and taking it through the steps required to probate the estate and distribute assets to heirs.
 The will can also include guardian designations for any minor children and even appoint a new owner for any pets the decedent may leave behind.

 Do You Need A Will Even If You Are Not Wealthy?

 Contrary to popular belief, having a written, valid will is important for everybody – whether you are a young college student or getting ready to retire.
 In addition, the size and complexity of your assets do not matter – wills are not reserved for the wealthier slice of the population and can work for anybody, regardless of their net worth.

 If you only have a vehicle, a handful of personal belongings, and a pet, you can record your wishes for who should receive those items after you pass away.
 If your estate is more complex and has high-value assets, then having a will is extremely important to make sure your property is divided according to your wishes and that no family conflicts arise in the process.
 It may be worth sitting down and talking to an estate planning attorney who focuses on wills to get answers to your questions and learn what you need to do to get started writing your will.